 Short on Time?
 Here Are My Key Findings

 - Basic unblocking capabilities.
-Wachee VPN unblocked BBC iPlayer and Hulu, only fulfilling a part of its promise.
+Wachee VPN unblocked Netflix, BBC iPlayer, and Hulu, thus fulfilling its promise.

 - Fast speeds.
 I had no problems streaming in HD, but performing a speed test was impossible.